Responsive Digital Infrastructure in times of a crises. How drones can help during a Covid-19 pandemic.

 Three Overlapping Events: 4IR Digitisation, COVID-19 Pandemic, and impending Recession

-COVID-19 also happens to coincide during a latest wave of Digitalization, also known as the Fourth Industrial Revolution(4IR) and is expected to precipitate a pervasive Global Recession.
+COVID-19 also coincides during a latest wave of Digitalization, also known as the Fourth Industrial Revolution(4IR).
+It is expected to precipitate a pervasive Global Recession.
 This paper explores the role of technology and drones to assist society with the effects of social distancing and lockdown, and during periods of recession.

 FOURTH INDUSTRIAL EVOLUTION (4IR)